 - Other information

-An SDS sheet will provide plenty of useful information regarding a chemical, therefore it is important to read the document thoroughly before conducting research.
+An safety data sheet will provide plenty of useful information regarding a chemical, therefore it is important to read the document thoroughly before conducting research.

 Safe Handling of Chemicals

 It is important to prepare before working with chemicals by determining the possible risks and wearing the appropriate PPE.
 And be aware of the protective measures and emergency responses that relevant to the chemicals you are working with.

 - When diluting acids or bases, always add the acid or base to the solvent, such as water.
 Not, the other way around.
 Doing so may cause a reaction causing injuries and burns.